kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 ### Create DNS Records

 In order to acquire a valid certificate, a DNS name needs to point to your cluster.
-Depending on your environment, this can mean a LoadBalancer service or a NodePort service.
-The nginx-ingress-controller Helm chart will by default create a LoadBalancer, unless you reconfigure it because your environment does not support LoadBalancers.
+Depending on your environment this can mean a `LoadBalancer` service or a `NodePort` service.
+The `nginx-ingress-controller` Helm chart will by default create a load balancer, unless you [reconfigured it because your environment does not support load balancers](#without-loadbalancers).

 The installer will do its best to inform you about the required DNS records to set up.
 You will receive an output similar to this: